Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Summer Yule

-Try my chicken bratwurst recipe when you want a lighter version of beer brats.
-This homemade sausage uses a mix of ground chicken and pork.
+Try my chicken bratwurst recipe for a lighter take on classic beer brats!
+This homemade sausage combines ground chicken and ground pork.

 5 from 2 votes